These HTML attributes are said to be powerful. Let’s check it.

 async is when you need support for modern browsers only, and your script is entirely standalone, with no dependencies, so you don’t expect results from other scripts to run your code.

-But I’ve seen the use of both attributes
+Permalink to heading But I’ve seen the use of both attributes But I’ve seen the use of both attributes

 It’s not rare to see both attributes on the same tag:

 People may use that for ancient browsers where

 async is not supported, so it fallbacks to

 defer is pretty much older than

 Permalink to heading I don’t get it.
 Is it

 defer, or both?